 Any contingent consideration to be transferred by the acquirer will be recognised at fair value at the acquisition date.
 Contingent consideration classified as an asset or liability that is a financial instrument and within the scope of AASB 139 Financial Instruments: Recognition and Measurement, is measured at fair value with changes in fair value recognised either in profit or loss or as a change to other comprehensive income.
-If the contingent consideration is not within the scope of AASB 139, it is measured in accordance with the appropriate AASB.
-Contingent consideration that is classified as equity is not remeasured and subsequent settlement is accounted for within equity.
+If the contingent consideration that is classified as equity is not remeasured and subsequent settlement is accounted for within equity.